Kenshiki Labs

 • Unlimited usage within deployment

-The easiest way to buy Kenshiki is to choose the environment first.
+The easiest way to buy Kenshiki Labs is to choose the environment first.
 The API contract stays the same.
-What changes is where inference runs, where the evidence boundary lives, and how much you can prove about what happened inside the runtime.
+What changes is where inference runs, where the evidence boundary lives, and how much runtime evidence and attestation you get about what happened inside the system.

 Dimension Workshop Refinery Clean Room